Are My Partner And I Compatible? Examining Your Relationship

 It doesn’t matter how much you are attracted to the other person or how well your strengths and weaknesses balance each other if you just don’t really like one another at the end of the day.

 When you’re a good match for someone, they help bring out the best in you.
 You can feel yourself becoming a better person because you are with them.
 You’re motivated to do things that you wouldn’t normally think about doing on your own.
-And, you care more about things that you might not have cared about before you met them.
+And you care more about things that you might not have cared about before you met them.

 Are some people more compatible than others?
 Sure, but that doesn’t mean they are the only ones that should be together.
 If you find out that you aren’t naturally compatible with your partner, it doesn’t mean that you need to plan on splitting up.
 You can learn how to better understand one another.
 Here are some things that can help:

-Create Goals
+Create goals

 If you and your partner have differences standing between the two of you, you need to address them.
-This could be simply agreeing that there's some things you aren’t going to agree on.
+This could be simply agreeing that there are some things you aren’t going to agree on.
 It could also mean working through past hurts and arguments so you can be a stronger couple together.

 If you feel that you used to be more compatible earlier in your relationship, but things feel differently now, it might be worth exploring what’s standing between the two of you.
 Then, you can work on addressing those areas.

-Be Empathetic
+Be empathetic

 Learning to see things through your partner’s eyes can go a long way in helping you to connect.
 If you're struggling with compatibility, stop trying to see everything from your perspective and try to put yourself in your partner’s shoes.